 A rowing boat ride

-Enjoying a rowing boat ride is the must-do activity during your stay in Halong Bay.
-You will love the relaxed pace of the boat allowing you to admire the pure beauty those amazing landscapes that served as background settings for the movie Indochina by Régis Warnier and more recently the remake of King Kong.
-Several boat itineraries are offered in Tran An’s sceneries:
+Enjoying a rowing boat ride is a must-do activity during your stay in Halong Bay.
+You will love the relaxed pace of the boat allowing you to admire the pure beauty of those amazing landscapes that served as background settings for the movie Indochina by Régis Warnier and more recently the remake of King Kong.
+Several boat itineraries are offered in Trang An’s sceneries:

 ● Rowing boat ride on Ngo Dong river at Tam Coc, passing through three limestone caves.

-● Rowing boat ride through the natural reserve of Van Long, sanctuary of 39 animal species, 722 plant species, and home of around a hundred bird species.
+● Rowing boat ride through the natural reserve of Van Long, sanctuary of 39 animal species, 722 plant species, and home to around a hundred species of bird.

-● Rowing boat ride in the Eco touristic zone of Trang An during which you will go through a total of 11 majestic and narrow caves.
+● Rowing boat ride in the Eco tourist zone of Trang An during which you will go through a total of 11 majestic and narrow caves.

 The pagoda of Bai Dinh, the biggest Buddhist facilities in Vietnam

 Ninh Binh’s countryside is home of the biggest Buddhist facilities in Vietnam and in all South-East Asia as well.
-It is the pagoda of all records with a 16 meters high bronze statue of Buddha weighing over a hundred tons, a massive 36 ton bell, a 2 kilometers long corridor hosting 500 white stone figures of Arhats of Ninh Binh, each one measuring between 2 and 2,5 meters high, while the three figures of Past, Present and Future Buddhas measure 12 meters high each.
+It is the pagoda of all records with a 16 metre high bronze statue of Buddha weighing over a hundred tons, a massive 36 ton bell, a 2 kilometre long corridor hosting 500 white stone figures of Arhats of Ninh Binh.
+Each one measures between 2 and 2.5 metres high, while the three figures of Past, Present and Future Buddhas measure 12 metres high each.